vyatkin0/UserPerformance/README.md

 # UserPerformance
-Example of a web application that is based on asp.net mvc core 5.0 and React framework with @material-ui/core components.
+Example of an asp.net core mvc 5.0 web application with frontend based on React framework and @material-ui/core components.
 The solution also contains Electron JS desktop application that can be used as a frontend.

-MSSQL Server used as a data storage.
+It is available for playing by url https://user-performance-fcn7f4ebeq-uc.a.run.app/

 These are generic installation instructions.